noah-sec/project-descriptions/stig-vulns.md

 <p>5.
 Executed the scripts on the endpoint with Configuration Manager.</p>
 <p>6.
 Saved a snapshot of the virtual machine.</p>
 <p>7.
 Generalized the virtual machine with sysprep.</p>
 <p>8.
-Deployed the golden image virtual machine as a standalone managed image.</p>
+Deployed the golden image in Azure Virtual Desktop as a standalone managed image.</p>
 <hr>

 <h3><b>References:</b></h3>

+<p>Microsoft <a href="https://learn.microsoft.com/en-us/azure/virtual-desktop/set-up-golden-image">guide</a> to creating an Azure Virtual Desktop golden image from a virtual machine.</p>
+<p>Tenable Nessus compliance audit scan <a href="https://docs.tenable.com/nessus/Content/Compliance.htm">documentation</a>.</p>
+<p><a href="https://www.disa.mil/~/media/files/disa/news/conference/cif/briefing/ia_stig_scap_and_data_metrics.pdf">Explanation</a> of DISA STIGs, USDOD requirements for implementation of DISA STIGs, and the STIG development cycle.</p>
+<p>Microsoft <a href="https://learn.microsoft.com/en-us/intune/configmgr/apps/deploy-use/create-deploy-scripts">guide</a> to running scripts on endpoints using Configuration Manager in Microsoft Intune.</p>
 <p>This project was completed as part of an internship as a Cloud Security Engineer.</p><br>

 <hr>